pgrygorczuk/js-podyplomowka/README.md

 Zadanie zaliczeniowe na koniec semestru z 'Podstawy JavaScript'

-Do własnego użytku nie powinno być używane przez nikogo.
+Do własnego użytku nie powinno być używane przez nikogo.</br>
 ,,,,,,,,,,,,,,,,,,,,,
 For my personal use only, should not be used by anyone.